 Here are some tips to help you get ready for your fundraising letters.
 It’s not too early to begin designing the package!

-Here are 8 steps to consider when writing your next fundraising letter:
+8 steps to consider when writing your next fundraising letter:

 Fundraising works best when it’s one person writing to another person.
 So who is the one person that will be writing this letter?
 The Director of Development?
 The Executive Director or CEO?
 The Chair of the Board?

 Studies show that statistics kill fundraising results.
 Engaging the part of the brain that pours over figures and pie charts actually suppresses the part of the brain that makes donation decisions.
 Rather than talking about all the animals you save or all the kids you help or all the people you support, choose one story.
 Focus on that one person’s story—what’s their name?
 What’s their situation?
 Why is it so urgent to support them?
-It helps to imagine yourself having coffee with the one donor you’re writing to.
+It helps to imagine yourself having coffee with the one donor to whom you’re writing.
 What would you tell that donor?
 Put that on paper.

 3. Make it scannable:

 In his book on writing for fundraising, fundraising expert Jeff Brooks encourages you to take just enough time so that the letter doesn’t look perfect.
 It’s important to make your fundraising appeal skimmable.
 Something people can scan and get the gist of in seconds.
-So judiciously use bold and italic and even underlines to help get the message across.
+So judiciously use bold and italic and even underlines to help get the message across quickly.

 4. Include a postscript: